cubiq/ComfyUI_IPAdapter_plus/README.md

 ## What is it?

-The IPAdapter are very powerful moderls for image to image conditioning.
+The IPAdapter are very powerful models for image-to-image conditioning.
 Given a reference image you can do variations augmented by text prompt, controlnets and masks.
 Think of it as a 1-image lora.

 ## How to use

 There's a basic workflow included in this repo and a few examples in the [examples](./examples/) directory.
 Usually it's a good idea to lower the `weight` to at least `0.8`.

-The `noise` paramenter is an exclusive experimental exploitation of the IPAdapter models.
+The `noise` paramenter is an experimental exploitation of the IPAdapter models.
 You can set it as low as `0.01` for an arguably better result. **Please report your experience with the noise option**!

 <details>
 <summary>Nerd-explain the noise option</summary>